 Nukus is not known for its tourist attractions, but there was a reason I visited this city.
 More about that at the end of the post.
 It is located about 1000 km northwest of Tashkent, or a two-and-a half-hour journey by air from there by a propeller-driven plane, like the one in the photograph below.

 When I saw the propeller-driven planes waiting on the tarmac of the Tashkent Domestic Airport, I got all excited as I had never flown in one.
 But 5 minutes into flying, I was reaching for ear plugs for they were incredibly noisy.
 It didn’t help that my window overlooked one of the propellers.

 Once the initial excitement of the propeller plane had worn off, the flight was uneventful and monotonous, just like the landscape on ground below.
 Apart from a road or two or a cluster of dwellings, I didn’t see anything to break the sandy ground below.

-Nukus itself arrived rather suddenly and if I didn’t feel the plane descending, I wouldn’t have known that we had arrived.
+Nukus itself arrived rather suddenly and if I didn’t feel the plane descending, I wouldn’t have known that.
 It is only later that I found out that the city is quite spread out and away from the airport, and one of the reasons why I didn’t see anything from the air.